hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **Bubblegum Wraparound**

 ```
+* This convention applies to any variant with a pink suit.
 * When players violate *Pink Promise* on an unplayable pink card, it usually indicates a *Bubblegum Prompt* or a *Bubblegum Finesse* (with the rank corresponding to the slot number to play).
 * In 4-player and 5-player games, there are only 4 cards in the hand.
 If a player does a *Bubblegum Finesse* with a 5, then that would be nonsensical, since there is no slot 5.
 * Similarly, in a 6-player game, there are only 3 cards in the hand.
 If a player does a *Bubblegum Finesse* with a 4, then that would be nonsensical, since there is no slot 4.